-The following table sets forth the names, ages (as of February 10, 2017) and positions of our executive officers:
+The following table sets forth the names, ages (as of March 1, 2018) and positions of our executive officers:

-Name Age Position Stephen Christopher Linthwaite 45 President, Chief Executive Officer, and Director Vikram Jog 60 Chief Financial Officer Steven C. McPhail 62 Chief Commercial Officer Nicholas Khadder 43 Senior Vice President, General Counsel, Chief Compliance Officer and Secretary Mai Chan (Grace) Yow 58 Executive Vice President, Worldwide Manufacturing and Managing Director of Fluidigm Singapore Pte.
-Ltd. Jennifer Lee 53 Vice President, Controller, and Principal Accounting Officer
+Name Age Position Stephen Christopher Linthwaite 46 President, Chief Executive Officer, and Director Vikram Jog 61 Chief Financial Officer Steven C. McPhail 64 Chief Commercial Officer Nicholas Khadder 44 Senior Vice President, General Counsel, and Corporate Secretary Jennifer Lee 54 Vice President, Controller, and Principal Accounting Officer

 Stephen Christopher Linthwaite joined Fluidigm as President and Chief Operating Officer in August 2016 and has served as our President, Chief Executive Officer, and Director since October 2016.
 From August 2003 to April 2016, Mr. Linthwaite held various managerial positions at Thermo Fisher Scientific Inc., a life sciences company, and prior to its acquisition by Thermo Fisher, at Life Technologies Corporation, a life sciences company, including President, Genetic Sciences Division, from December 2014 to April 2016, President, Genetic Analysis Platform, from September 2011 to December 2014, and various other managerial positions at Invitrogen prior to the creation of Life Technologies through a merger of Invitrogen and Applied Biosystems.
 Prior to joining Invitrogen, Mr. Linthwaite held various strategic consulting roles.
 Mr. Linthwaite served on the board of directors of Claritas Genomics, Inc. from December 2014 to April 2016.
 Mr. Linthwaite received a M.B.A. from the University of Virginia (Darden) School of Business, and a B.A. in Foreign Affairs from the University of Virginia.
 Prior to business school, Mr. Linthwaite served on active duty in the U.S. Army as an armor officer.
-We believe that Mr. Linthwaite's extensive industry experience with life sciences companies qualifies him to serve on our board.